Semenya to run in Doha as storm rages over new IAAF rules

 This potential lifeline means Semenya may not abandon the 800-metres yet, though any advance to the Swiss Federal Tribunal could take months to reach a verdict and leave her career in limbo.

+“The IAAF has to make a decision on the line that’s drawn between the female races and the men’s races.
+I think the decision was based on the fairness of sports, so that there is a level playing field for all of the athletes in any given race.”

+Semenya, 28, has vowed to fight on, whichever distance she races in.

-“I know that the IAAF’s regulations have always targeted me specifically,” Semenya, 28, said in a statement released via her lawyers on Wednesday.
+“I know that the IAAF’s regulations have always targeted me specifically,” she said in a statement released via her lawyers on Wednesday.

 “For a decade the IAAF has tried to slow me down, but this has actually made me stronger.
 The decision of the CAS will not hold me back.
 I will once again rise above and continue to inspire young women and athletes in South Africa and around the world.”

-Semenya’s personal best of 1:54.25 will make her the quickest in the field in Doha’s Diamond League meet, the first time she will compete over the distance in 2019.
+Her personal best of 1:54.25 in the 800-metres will make her the quickest in the field in Doha’s Diamond League meet, the first time she will compete over the distance in 2019.

 Reporting by Nick Said; Editing by Hugh Lawson